 ILFU Book Talk: Valeria Luiselli

-Mexican writer Valeria Luiselli is our third ILFU Book Talk guest.
+Mexican writer Valeria Luiselli is our second ILFU Book Talk guest.
 She is widely regarded as one of the most innovative young authors from North en Central America.
 She had an international breakthrough with Faces In The Crowd (original title Los ingrávidos).
-Her new book Lost Children Archive was published recently and she will come over to Utrecht to talk about this impressive and widely acclaimed road novel.
-Tickets are now on sale now.
+Her new book Lost Children Archive was published recently and she will come over to Utrecht to talk with writer and political scientist Wytske Versteeg about this impressive and widely acclaimed road novel.

 The story of Lost Children Archive